MRAC-IAAC/ROSinGrasshopper/0-PublisherSubscriber/README.md

 FROM, PULL, RUN, and CMD
 ```
-FROM - Creates a layer from the ubuntu:18.04
+FROM - Creates the base layer for your image (for ex. ubuntu:18.04)
 PULL - Adds files from your Docker repository
 RUN - Builds your container
 CMD - Specifies what command to run within the container